The Amedee Lighthouse was France’s first metal lighthouse and it boasts a unique history.

 In 1861, due to the many shipwrecks of boats entering the lagoon, Paris ordered a lighthouse to be built for Noumea.
 Mr. Rigolet, a French engineer from the Eiffel Tower workshops in Paris, started to work on this outstanding monument in 1862.

-According to one of the clauses in Mr. Rigolet’s contract, the lighthouse had to be assembled outside his workshop in France.
+According to one of the clauses in Mr. Rigolet’s contract, the lighthouse had to be assembled outside his workshop in Buttes Chaumont, Paris.
 For two years, the lighthouse towered above Paris, standing 56 meters tall.
 After that it was dismantled and divided into 1,265 pieces, weighing 387,953 kilos in total.
 It was then transported along the Seine River to the port of Le Havre for the final stage of its long voyage to New Caledonia.

 After ten months of intense work by military personnel and local workers, it was erected on the Amedee Island.
 It was first illuminated on the 15th November 1865, the Saint’s day of the Empress Eugenie, Napoleon III’s wife.
 Its light clearly shows the entrance to the passage of Boulari, one of only three natural passages through the coral reef surrounding New Caledonia.